martymcguire/iafl-2014fall/assignments/week10-prj2.md

 <iframe width="710" height="399" src="//www.youtube.com/embed/5m9SG9C_lUo?rel=0" frameborder="0" allowfullscreen></iframe>

+Mateo kindly pointed out that the lab machines in Brown 217 have licenses for Skanect Pro - you can use these to export the full resolution scans if you like.

+The dFab lab machines may also have full licenses.
+You will want to double-check before exporting.

 Today is a work session - time to use the scanners, brainstorm with other students, do your modeling, and print.